mcmuralishclint/location-service/Readme.md

 ## Docker
 1. Place the config.yml file in the repo root
 2. Update the api key for the service of your choice
-3. Update the address_provider key in the config.yml with the service of your choice (e.g: google)
+3. Update the location_provider key in the config.yml with the service of your choice (e.g: google)
 4. Update the cache_db key in the config.yml with the db of your choice (e.g: redis)
 5. Run `docker-compose up`